vipafattal/QuranX/dokka/modules.md

 - Remote data source, which performs queries on remote [server](https://alquran.cloud/api) to provides the data, see [RemoteDataSource](https://vipafattal.github.io/QuranX/core/com.abedfattal.quranx.core.framework.data.sources/-remote-data-source/index.html).
 - Local-based data source, which performs queries on remote only if the data is not available in the local source, see [LocalBasedDataSource](https://vipafattal.github.io/QuranX/core/com.abedfattal.quranx.core.framework.data.sources/-local-based-data-source/index.html).

-* For more information visit the [documentation](https://vipafattal.github.io/QuranX/core/com.abedfattal.quranx.core.framework.data/index.html).

-* Note that You could fully rely remote data source, and ignore the local and local-based sources.
+### Note that you could rely fully on the remote data source, and safely ignore the local and the local-based data sources, for more information see the package [documentation](https://vipafattal.github.io/QuranX/core/com.abedfattal.quranx.core.framework.data/index.html).

 ### Setup
 [https://github.com/vipafattal/QuranX/blob/master/README.md#instalition](https://github.com/vipafattal/QuranX/blob/master/README.md#instalition)